gmag11/Paperless_ngx_uploader/README.md

 The APK will be generated at:
 `build/app/outputs/flutter-apk/app-release.apk`

+## Server Management and Multi‑Server Support

+You can use multiple Paperless‑NGX servers within the app.
+Each server has its own profile, credentials, and default tag configuration.

+**How it works:**

+- When opening the app, you can add multiple servers, each with its own URL, authentication (username/password or token), and tags.
+- Switch between servers using the server manager dialog; the selected server becomes active for uploads and tag fetching.
+- All credentials and tag selections are stored securely and separately for each server.
+- You can edit or remove server profiles at any time.

 ## First‑time configuration

 When opening/using the app for the first time:

-- Enter the server URL (including protocol, e.g., <https://paperless.example.tld>).
+- Add one or more Paperless‑NGX server profiles by providing the server URL (including protocol, e.g., <https://paperless.example.tld>).
-- Enter Paperless‑NGX username and password.
-- Alternatively, if your Paperless‑NGX instance uses OpenID login, you can provide an access token instead of username/password.
+- For each server, enter the username and password, or—if your Paperless‑NGX instance uses OpenID—an access token.
 - Tap "Test connection".
 You'll see one of:
   - Success: credentials stored, tags fetched.
   - Invalid credentials: check username/password or access token.
   - Unreachable host: verify URL or network.
-- Optionally select default tags.
-The selection is saved and restored on startup.
+- Optionally select default tags for each server.
+Each server's tag selection is saved and restored independently.

 The app will not repeatedly prompt for tags; configure them when convenient.